mattermost/docs/source/cloud/cloud-administration/site-configuration.rst

 By default, users can dismiss the banner until they log in again or until you update the banner.

-- Update the banner by either changing the text of the banner, or by re-enabling the banner after it has been disabled.
+- Update the banner by either changing the text of the banner, or by re-enabling the banner after it's been disabled.
 - You can also control the text color, the background color, and allow or prevent users from dismissing the banner.

 To enable the banner: